-It’s almost seven months since coronavirus forced us all to change how we live our everyday lives.
+It’s been nine months since coronavirus forced us all to change how we live our everyday lives.
 It’s been a hugely challenging time and yet despite the lows there have also been moments of joy, laughter and positivity; and that is certainly the case here at Heart of Kent Hospice.

-The whole Hospice team is adjusting to new ways of working.
+The whole Hospice team has adjusted to new ways of working.
 We’re all embracing new technologies to ensure that our care continues across all our services.
-With many of our 880 patients shielding or choosing to self-isolate, both phone and video conferencing is enabling our teams to stay in touch, assess patients, and respond quickly and efficiently to their needs.
-In July our Hospice Community Team armed with their new uniforms and PPE were able to begin essential visits to patients in the sanctuary of their own homes.
+With many of our 900 patients shielding or choosing to self-isolate, both phone and video conferencing is enabling our teams to stay in touch, assess patients, and respond quickly and efficiently to their needs.

 We’re continuing to work closely with our fellow healthcare workers in the NHS and share our expertise with local care homes to support them with caring for residents who are struggling with symptoms or dying from coronavirus.

-Sadly, we’re beginning to see the impact of coronavirus on local families that missed treatment or diagnosis, and referrals to our Hospice in August reached a record level.
+But, sadly, we’re already beginning to see the impact of coronavirus on local families that missed treatment or diagnosis.
+Referrals to our Hospice in November reached a record level.

-We’ve been humbled (and at times reduced to tears) by messages of support, gifts to the Hospice and the incredible ways that people are raising money to support us and remember the lives of a special loved one.
+We’ve been hugely motivated (and at times reduced to tears) by messages of support, gifts to the Hospice and the incredible ways that people are raising money to support us and remember the lives of a loved one.